keenanjt33/personal-site/posts/labeling-project.md

 to be careful to translate my considerations to outcomes that were tangible to them rather than try to communicate implementation details that would be troublesome to effectively communicate.

+If I were a part of a larger organization with significant onboarding scale, I think it would be useful to have documentation of vocabulary and processes for training and reference.

+_Remote work communication_:

 Being the only team member working remotely is not easy.
 It was a small team and each member had a large number of responsibilities.
 In the beginning I would